drpriver/drjson/README.md

 drjson: CLI interface to drjson.

 usage: drjson filepath [-o | --output <string>]
-              [-q | --query <string> ...] [--braceless] [--pretty]
+                       [-q | --query <string> ...]
+                       [--braceless] [-p | --pretty]

 Early Out Arguments:
 --------------------
 -h, --help:
     Print this help and exit.
 -v, --version:
     Print the version and exit.

 Positional Arguments:
 ---------------------
 filepath <string>
     Json file to parse

 Keyword Arguments:
 ------------------
 -o, --output <string>
     Where to write the result
 -q, --query <string> ...
     A query to filter the data.
 Queries can be stacked --braceless
-    Don't require opening and closing braces around the document --pretty
+    Don't require opening and closing braces around the document -p, --pretty
     Pretty print the output

 ```
 <hr>